 Picking up someone else's garbage is no picnic, yet every year, hundreds of people happily volunteer to do just that.
 They're part of the Adopt-A-Highway program, an international volunteer litter clean-up program created to help make roadsides cleaner, safer and prettier.

-In Nova Scotia, the Department of Transportation and Infrastructure Renewal is proud to provide in-kind services and field support to this program.
+In Nova Scotia, the Department of Public Works is proud to provide in-kind services and field support to this program.